farque65/farque65/README.md

 ## Currently exploring

 - Browser-native tooling (complex apps with no backend)
-- Micro-SaaS opportunities in the Canadian federal government space
 - Self-hosted AI agents and LLM workflows
 - Building in public
+- Automating digital goods and ecommerce processes

 ---

 ## A bit more about me

-- 🏛️ IT Analyst at **ESDC** (Employment and Social Development Canada)
-- 🏢 Previously: i-Sight · Signiant · Entrust Datacard · Algonquin College
+- 🏢 Full Stack Developer with over 6 years of experience
-- 📜 ITIL v3 certified · Government of Canada bilingual (EN/FR)
+- 📜 Bilingual (EN/FR)
-- 🍁 Based in Ottawa, Ontario
+- 🍁 Based in Canada
 - 💬 Ask me about full-stack architecture, cloud DevOps, data pipelines, or getting something shipped

 ---